 "No," Ryouko said, after trying and failing to nod her head.
 "Why the lollipop?"

-"Never been to the VR section of the theater, I see," Asaka said.
+"Never been to the VR section of the theatre, I see," Asaka said.
 "Trust me.
 It helps."

 Ryouko put the candy in her mouth, then almost pulled it back out in surprise.